 IndieMark Level 1

 The Indieweb Plugin is a plugin with an installer interface that includes a bundle of several useful related standalone plugins that can help you quickly get set up to be a more active member of the Indieweb.
-Some of these plugins are available in the WordPress repository and some are available via external sources.
+Some of these plugins are available in the WordPress repository separately and some are available via external sources like Github.
 Many of these plugins will be described below.
 Others may be described at WordPress/Plugins or on their own pages.

 The easiest way to add rel="me" support to your site is to install the Indieweb Plugin.
 This will add several common social media site fields to your "Edit User" page in the admin panel at http://YOURSITE.COM/wp-admin/profile.php.
-(Be sure to change this URL to include your domain.)
+(Be sure to change this URL to include your particular domain.)
 Fill these in with the usernames for your identities on the various services you use (Telephone, Github username, Google+ userID (not username), Twitter username (without @), Facebook ID, Last.fm username, Instagram username, Flickr username) and the plugin will create the proper (invisible) rel-me links in the header of your site.
 There is a field at the bottom of the "Edit User" page that one can list additional URLs for adding rel-me to as well.
 The rel-me and WordPress with Bridgy#Rel-me links pages can provide additional information if necessary.

 If your site has multiple Wordpress users, and you want to use it as an Indieweb site for one of the users, change the Indieweb identity settings in http://YOURSITE.COM/wp-admin/admin.php?page=iw_general_options.

 Nota bene: In late July 2016, IndieWebify.Me was having problems which may cause it to return incorrect results.
-If you think this may be the case, you can do an additional test described in "Authentication" just below:
+If you think this may be the case, you can do an additional test described in "Authentication" below.

 You can then begin wikifying yourself and the rest of the site here.